ds-wizard/docs/docs/admin/configuration.rst

 DMP Templates
 =============

 You can freely customize and style templates of DMPs (filled questionnaires).
 HTML and CSS knowledge is required and for doing more complex templates that use some conditions, loops, or macros, knowledge of `Jinja templating language <http://jinja.pocoo.org/>`_ (we use its implementation called `Ginger <https://ginger.tobiasdammers.nl/guide/>`_) is useful.
+The location of templates root folder is configurable via :confval:`templateFolder`.

 Template files
 --------------